Members

 Yanda Wang

 Yanda Wang joined the NTRG in Fall 2023 as a PhD student in Mechanical Engineering.
-He received his B.S. in Energy and Power Engineering from Huazhong University of Science and Technology (HUST) in 2023, where he worked on ReaxFF study on pressurized oxy-fuel combustion and research on green hydrogen production technology from biomass based on machine learning.
-In NTRG, his research currently focuses on solar−thermal production of graphitic carbon and hydrogen via methane decomposition.
-In the spare time, he is a fan of post-modern film and enjoys hiking in national parks.
+He received his B.S. in Energy and Power Engineering from Huazhong University of Science and Technology (HUST) in 2023, where he gained experience in molecular dynamic simulation and studied green hydrogen production technology from biomass based on machine learning.
+In NTRG, his research currently focuses on solar−thermal production of graphitic carbon and hydrogen via methane decomposition, including construction of thermochemical model and investigation on the molecule scale.
+In the spare time, he is a fan of Hegel and enjoys visiting all famous sites in the CA region.
 (Linkedin) [yandawang926@g.ucla.edu]

 Rafael Maldonado Comas